Luke Edward

 M U S C U T T

-Well, I was interested in science from a young age.
+Hi, I'm Luke.
+I was interested in science from a young age.
 In fact, my favourite books were all about science, maths or engineeering.
 As I learnt more about science and engineering, I became increasingly amazed at the wonders of the natural world and particularly the incredibly efficient engineering solutions found in nature.

 My desire to understand how things worked led to my undergraduate and Masters degrees in aerospace engineering from the University of Sheffield, which led me to a PhD in Biomechanics at Southampton University, looking at the Hydrodynamics of Plesiosaurs.